LBCamden/lbcamden-frontend/README.md

 All GOV.UK styles are prefixed with `govuk-`.

-All LBCamden styles are prefixed with `lbcamden-`.
+All LBCamden styles must be prefixed with `lbcamden-`.

-- Overriding the styles of a GOV.UK component: done in the ~/elements directory
-- Overriding GOV.UK variables: done in ~/settings directory
-- Overriding GOV.UK styles: done in the ~/overrides directory

-### SASS overrides
-LBCamden Frontend override some of the default variables

-### Overriding GOV.UK Frontend
+### Overriding GOV.UK Frontend component styles
 It is strongly encourage that you do not amend the functionality or mark up of upstream GOV.UK components.
 However if you wish to override the look and feel of a GOV.UK component, you must override its default styles via `.scss` files.

+If you wish to override the styles of a specific GOV.UK component, add or amend a file matching that components name in the ~/elements directory.

+If you wish to override GOV.UK SASS variables, add or amend a file in the ~/settings directory.

+If you wish to override a specific GOV.UK styles, add or amend a file in the ~/overrides directory.

 ### Adding new examples [#](#adding-new-examples)
+Each component in LBCamden Frontend implements example configurations that are displayed in Storybook.

+You can add or amend examples within the `examples` section of the yaml file within the component directory.
+This file is parsed into the `fixtures.json` file contained with into LBCamden Frontend package at build time.

 ## Testing LBCamden Frontend
 While developing new components or amending aspect of LBCamden Frontend, it is suggested you regularly lint and test your code using the tools provided.